-On October 22, 2012, Infosys acquired 100% of the voting interests in Lodestone Holding AG, a global management consultancy firm headquartered in Zurich.
-The business acquisition was conducted by entering into a share purchase agreement for a cash consideration of \$219 million.
+On October 22, 2012, Infosys acquired 100% of the voting interests in Lodestone Holding AG, a global management consultancy firm headquartered in Zurich, Switzerland.
+The business acquisition was conducted by entering into a share purchase agreement for a cash consideration of \$219 million with up to \$112 million of additional consideration, which the company refers to as deferred purchase price, payable to the selling shareholders of Lodestone who are continuously employed or otherwise engaged by the Group during the three year period following the date of the acquisition.

-This business acquisition will strengthen Infosys's consulting and systems integration (C&SI) capabilities.
-Further the acquisition will enable Infosys to increase its global presence particularly in continental Europe and markets like Latin America and Asia pacific.
-Consequently, the excess of the purchase consideration paid over the fair value of assets acquired has been attributed towards goodwill.
+The company believes that this business acquisition will strengthen Infosys' consulting and systems integration (C&SI) capabilities and will enable Infosys to increase its global presence particularly in continental Europe, Latin America and Asia Pacific.
+Consequently, the excess of the purchase consideration paid over the fair value of assets acquired has been attributed to goodwill.

-The purchase price has been provisionally allocated based on Management's estimates and independent appraisal of fair values as follows:
+The purchase price has been allocated based on Management's estimates and independent appraisal of fair values as follows:

-(Doll
+(Dolld ırs in millions)

-Acquiree's carrying Fair value Purchase price
+Acquiree's carrying Fair value P urchase price

 Component amount adjustments allocated

-Property, plant and equipment \$5 \$5
+Property, plant and equipment \$5 - \$5

 Net current assets 16 16

 Deferred tax assets 5 (2) 3

 Borrowings (16) (16)

-Intangible assets - customer contracts and relationships 36 36
+Intangible assets - customer contracts and relationships - 36 36

 Intangible assets - brand 5 5

-Deferred tax liabilities on Intangible assets (10) (10)
+Deferred tax liabilities on Intangible assets - (10) (10)

 10 29 39

 Goodwill 180

-Total purchase price - \$219
+Total purchase price \$219

-The goodwill is not tax deductable.
+The goodwill is not tax deductible.